JOP - Java Optimized Processor

 .jar

 The Java Archive file format enables you to bundle multiple files into a single archive file.
-Typically a .jar file will contain the class files and auxiliary resources.
+Typically a .jar file contains the class files and auxiliary resources.
 A .jar file is essentially a zip file that contains an optional META-INF directory.

 The following files are generated by the various tools from the source files: